mchamochin1/SDGs-interlinks-with-Climate-Change-Energy-Transition/README.md

 ## 3.2 SEGMENTATION, COEFFICIENT AND DIRECTION ANALYSIS
 **SDG4 "Quality Education"** is the MOST RELEVANT Objective

-**SDG17 "Partnerships to achieve the objectives"** which consists in mobilizing resources to develop underdeveloped countries, has LOW RELEVANCE AND INGENUITY!.
+**SDG17 "Partnerships to achieve the objectives"** which consists in mobilizing resources to develop underdeveloped countries, has LOW RELEVANCE AND INGENUITY.
 This implies:
 * An **"imperfect global governance"**: there is no counterweight to the inequalities between developed and developing countries.
 * A **"trap for undeveloped countries"**.